Capsicum benefits are many, owing primarily to their legendary heat properties, but also high nutrient content.

 Capsaicin is also available in nasal sprays for the treatment of rhinitis.
-As above, often one day of use is very effective to keep nasal congestion away for a long period of time.
+As above, one day of use is very effective in keeping nasal congestion away for a long period of time.

 A great nasal spray is this one.
 Keep in mind, that it will burn, but usually for only 30 to 60 seconds and you then will be rewarded with clear air passages.

 You can also use a capsaicin massage oil like this one to reduce muscle soreness and various types of pain.
 A reminder: capsaicin can cause a burning sensation, but reduces with subsequent use, generally.
 Applying lidocaine topically before applying capsaicin oil may reduce discomfort.